Answers to common questions.

 Not only is photography allowed, it’s encouraged!
 You’ll see Hawaii like you’ve never seen it before!

 Is it guaranteed that I will see everything listed on the tour?

 We try to fly over every landmark listed on your selected tour.
 However, flying in a helicopter is not as simple as watching a movie.
-Once in a while we have to contend with poor visibility, strong winds, or other weather that may prevent us from taking our normal route.
+Once in a while we have to contend with poor visibility, strong winds, or other weather that may prevent us from taking our normal path.
 We will do our best to cover the listed landmarks as well as accommodate any requests that you may have.